elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts.md

 url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
 score: 9.0
 related_article1:
-    id: 159913
+    id: 160374
-    title: What contributions did Hecataeus of Miletus and Herodotus make to the early mentions of Celts?
+    title: >-
+        What are the defining decorative styles of La Tène Culture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-contributions-did-hecataeus-of-miletus-and-herodotus-make-to-the-early-mentions-of-celts
+    url: /learn/history-of-the-world/questions/what-are-the-defining-decorative-styles-of-la-tne-culture
 related_article2:
-    id: 160254
+    id: 160175
-    title: What were the primary military tactics and weaponry used by the Celts?
+    title: >-
+        How did Celtic architectural styles reflect their settlement patterns?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
+    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
 related_article3:
-    id: 160386
+    id: 160178
-    title: What were the primary military tactics and weaponry used by the Celts?
+    title: >-
+        What were the key trading centers in Celtic trade networks?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
+    url: /learn/history-of-the-world/questions/what-were-the-key-trading-centers-in-celtic-trade-networks
 related_article4:
-    id: 159880
+    id: 160369
-    title: What role did Hecataeus of Miletus and Posidonius play in early ethnography of the Celts?
+    title: >-
+        How did the migration patterns of Proto-Indo-Europeans affect their settlement in Britain and Ireland?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-did-hecataeus-of-miletus-and-posidonius-play-in-early-ethnography-of-the-celts
+    url: /learn/history-of-the-world/questions/how-did-the-migration-patterns-of-protoindoeuropeans-affect-their-settlement-in-britain-and-ireland
 related_article5:
-    id: 160175
+    id: 159900
-    title: How did Celtic architectural styles reflect their settlement patterns?
+    title: >-
+        What impact did natural resources and landscapes have on Celtic society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-celtic-architectural-styles-reflect-their-settlement-patterns
+    url: /learn/history-of-the-world/questions/what-impact-did-natural-resources-and-landscapes-have-on-celtic-society
 ---

 &nbsp;